 Results for computer-based examinations (Step 1, Step 2 CK, and Step 3) are typically available three to four weeks after your test date.
 However, a number of factors may delay score reporting.
 When selecting your test date and inquiring about results, you should allow at least eight weeks to receive notification that your score report is available.
-For Step 2 CS results, you should refer to the Step 2 CS Score Reporting Schedule.
-For more specific information about potential scoring delays, please visit the Announcements section on the home page of the USMLE website.
+For more specific information about potential scoring delays, please visit the Announcements section on the home page of the USMLE_website.

-When your score is available, you will receive an e-mail notification from the organization that registered you for your examination.
-Your score report will remain available on the website of the organization that registered you for your examination for approximately 120 days from the date of the e-mail notification.
+When your score is available, you will receive an email notification from the organization that registered you for your examination.
+Your score report will remain available on the website of the organization that registered you for your examination for approximately 365 days from the date of the email notification.
 After the score report is removed from the website, your scores will be provided to you only in the form of an official transcript, for a fee, through the organization that registered you for your examination.
-Visit the USMLE website for more details, including how to request a transcript for yourself or for a third party.
+Visit the USMLE website for more details, including how to request a transcript for you or for a third party.